 In reality, I was using others as an instrument to get what I wasn’t giving myself: Love, appreciation, self-care and self-respect.

-While I played those roles, juggling those masks I had to wear and hiding my pain … but the pressure increased to keep pretending I had it all together.
-Considering the cost of my soul when I did this, the loss of myself … I would never discovered my true identity … unless I began identifying and laying down my masks, and so I began a process of stripping down the defenses that I had built up over the years.”
+While I played those roles, juggling those masks I had to wear and hiding my pain, but the pressure increased to keep pretending I had it all together.
+Considering the cost of my soul when I did this and the loss of myself, I would never discovered my true identity unless I began identifying and laying down my masks.

 If you regularly feel that you can’t just relax and be yourself, you’re probably sick and tired of it.